skybet/skybet.github.io/_posts/2016-05-18-looking-back-at-nodeconf-london.md

 “Getting the balance right” is probably the best phrase to capture the essence of the conference, not just from a content perspective, but also that of the level of inclusion, community focus and code of conduct.
 It was refreshing to see such diversity in a technology event, let’s hope it is representative of the industry as a whole going forward.

-## What have we taken away from the day?
+## What we've taken away from the day

 With all the talks available on [YouTube](https://www.youtube.com/playlist?list=PL0CdgOSSGlBYnHAl_DZoy9BWvdVQjNKE2) there’s little point reviewing each presentation in depth — just watch them for yourself (they’re all worth your time)!
 There are, however, a few things we’ve taken away that are worth writing about.